ibm-cloud-docs/power-iaas/pricing.md

 [^3]: If the machine type is S1022 and the operating system is IBM i, IBM i supports a maximum of 4 cores per VM.

-For more information about the availability of the systems for your data center, see the overview page of the [{{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/power/overview) in the IBM Cloud console.
+For more information about the systems that are available for your data center, see the overview page of the [{{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/power/overview) in the IBM Cloud console.

-It is important to note that a theoretical maximum of a system depends on the data center.
+A theoretical maximum of a system depends on the data center.
 Also, the {{site.data.keyword.powerSys_notm}} development team enforces the current available resources within each data center.
 With these processing maximums, the {{site.data.keyword.powerSys_notm}} can meet any business workload requirement.
-{: shortdesc}

 ## Billing details
 {: #billing-details}